ipfs-search/ipfs-search/docs/configuration.md

   api_url: http://localhost:5001                      # IPFS API endpoint, also IPFS_API_URL in env
   gateway_url: http://localhost:8080                  # IPFS gateway, also IPFS_GATEWAY_URL in env
   partial_size: 256KB                                 # Size of items considered to be partial (when unreferenced)
-elasticsearch:
+opensearch:
-  url: http://localhost:9200                          # Also ELASTICSEARCH_URL in env
+  url: http://localhost:9200                          # Also OPENSEARCH_URL in env
 amqp:
   url: amqp://guest:guest@localhost:5672/             # Also AMQP_URL in env.
   max_reconnect: 100                                  # Maximum number of reconnect attempts